snarplex/snarplex/README.md

 [w2i/c+h/dnc/dni when busy.]

-*not important*but u can get to know me more!.. my fav op characters are law, cora, and doffy
+*not important*but u can get to know me more!..

+•my fav op characters are law, cora, and doffy

-I love other animes like naruto demonslayer and your name (recommend watching!!)
+•I love other animes like naruto demonslayer and your name (recommend watching!!)

-i don't ship frankyxrobin, coraxdoffy or coraxlaw, other ships maybe.
+•i don't ship frankyxrobin, coraxdoffy or coraxlaw, other ships maybe.

-if I start acting mean/weird please don't start judging it's just a part of me. but pls int
+•if I start acting mean/weird please don't start judging it's just a part of me. but pls int